coalition-of-invisible-colleges/ao-react/API.md

 These methods are for creating and working with cards on the AO.

-### createCard(name: string)
+### createCard(name: string, anonymous?: boolean)

 Creates a new card on the server, held by you.
 The card is timestamped.
 If the card already exists, nothing happens.
+The new card will be placed in the `.subTasks` of your member card (unless anonymous).

-**Parameters:** `name` is the text of the card to create.
+**Parameters:** `name` is the text of the card to create. `anonymous`, if `true`, will cause the card to be created anonymously, without creator info and without putting the card in your member card.

 **Example:** createCard(aoStore.member.name + "'s secret stash") // create stash card for current user